melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 This is to tell NAMD how to treat the new APV molecule in the simulation.

-A small sample of data is already precomputed and stored under **/OutputFiles/** as **hiv_prot_APV.dcd**
+A small sample of data is already precomputed and stored under **/OutputFiles/** as **hiv_prot_APV.dcd**.
 You can view this using VMD, with the **/InputFiles/hiv_prot_APV.psf** file.

 > **Exercise**: With the simulation data, try to visualize the APV alone.
 Does the molecule behave as you might expect?
 Do the charges on the atoms seem reasonable?
 Look up some mutations associated with Amprenavir resistance.
 Does this make sense in the model?

-So concludes the intermediate exercises.
-For the extra keen, there are additional input files under the **/Example** directory where users can attempt to build membrane embedded protein models.

-A more advanced workflow called [MD_workflow_py](https://github.com/mkuiper/MD_workflow_py) was written with the Python programming language.
-This new workflow uses a similar structure to what was shown in this example and has additional capability to manage thousands of independent jobs and generate molecular animations.
+So concludes the intermediate tutorial.
+A more advanced workflow called [MD_workflow_py](https://github.com/mkuiper/MD_workflow_py) was written with using the Python programming language.
+This new workflow uses a similar structure to what was shown in this tutorial and has additional capability to manage thousands of independent jobs and generate molecular animations.